דורון טירקל מספר מתי ומדוע שנה את שם משפחתו מטירקל לטל

-My father's surmane was written Tirkel (rather Türkel with u umlaut) and this was my surname until 1969, when I was just 22 years old.
+My father's surname was written Tirkel (rather Türkel with u umlaut) and this was my surname until 1969, when I was just 22 years old.
 Then I officially changed it to a popular Hebrew surname Tal.
-My descision to change this surname was made in 1968, whan I was an air force cadet (serving in the IDF).
 Here is the full story:

 One morning our commander - Aviem Slavisizki aka Sela (who has been involved later in the Pollard fiasco) - ordered us to change our surnames to Hebrew names (he was promising us to participate in a delegation to the United States).

 When he realized that I was not in a position to change my surname, he teased me, "would you like me to change it for you?".